 Migrate a physical machine (PM) or virtual machine (VM) to transfer it over the network to a new VM on the everRun Enterprise system.
-(You can also import an Open Virtualization Format (OVF) file to the everRun Enterprise system as described in "Importing an OVF File from an everRun MX System to the everRun Enterprise System" on page 135 or "Importing an OVF File from an Avance System to the everRun Enterprise System" on page 143.)
+(You can also import an Open Virtualization Format (OVF) file to the everRun Enterprise system, as summarized in "Creating and Migrating Virtual Machines" on page 125.)